EionRobb/purple-mattermost/VERIFICATION.md

 4. From Pidgen, post a message, emoji and a hyperlink to the **Public Test Channel**.
 5. From Mattermost, verify the contents are received, and post back the same message from Mattermost.
 6. From Pidgin, verify the message has been received.
+7. Open a GitHub issue for any new bug found ([see example of issue](https://github.com/EionRobb/purple-mattermost/issues/4))
+8. Make a pull request to [add your name to the project README in the verification tests table](https://github.com/EionRobb/purple-mattermost#verification) indicating the test you ran and the version of Pidgin on which you ran the test.